ppkantorski/RetroSync/README.md

 # RetroSync
-Sync Retroarch saves between SNES classic and computer
+Sync Retroarch saves between SNES classic and computer.
+Whenever a new battery save is generated (whether on computer directory or on snes classic) that new battery save is then passed onto the other device.
+So using this script is as simple as saving on one device, then seeing your battery save on the other device when starting up the game.

+# Installation
 1. You will need to have Hakchi CE installed on your SNES classic with wpa configured along with a OTG + WIFI dongle.
 2. Add the local IP for the SNES classic to the `config.py` along with the retroarch folder on your computer you want to sync.
 3. You will need to install `ftpretty` via `pip3 install ftpretty`.